Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Computing the quantum-averaged inner Green's function

 \subsection{Euclidean and Retarded Two-point Functions}

 Consider coupling a scalar operator $\mathcal{O}_\Delta$ with source $\Phi_0$ and scaling dimension $\Delta$ to the Schwarzian theory governing the near AdS$_2$ dynamics.
-The length of the boundary being fixed by the inverse temperature of the black hole $\beta\equiv1/T$ seen from the outer region.
-The two-point function of $\mathcal{O}_\Delta$, that we refer to also as the bilocal operator $G^\text{E}_\Delta$, is naturally expressed in a frame with explicit $\beta$-periodicity and reads, up to a multiplicative constant which can be reabsorbed in the rescaling of the source:
+The length of the boundary is fixed by the inverse temperature of the black hole $\beta\equiv1/T$ seen from the outer region.
+The two-point function of $\mathcal{O}_\Delta$, that we refer to also as the bilocal operator $\mathcal{G}^\text{E}_\Delta$, is naturally expressed in a frame with explicit $\beta$-periodicity and reads, \footnote{Keeping a multiplicative constant that sets the normalisation obtained from holography.}